Rishi-Sundaresan/fine-tuning-gpt-target-game/README.md

 # Fine Tuned GPT 3.5 for 24-style Math Puzzle
 I fine-tuned GPT 3.5-turbo to be better at a math puzzle game, specifically a 24-style game.
 In this game, you are given 4 numbers, and you must add/subtract/multiply/divide between them to reach a target number.
 You must use all the numbers.

 GPT is notoriously bad at precise math calculations, so I wanted to see if fine-tuning could improve it's performance.
+Note that the results below are after a few tries at different ways to construct the data and fine-tune the model.

+## Training
+### Data Curation
 I used a target number of 36 instead of 24 since it had a larger problem space.

-## Training
 I generated hundreds of different examples of 4 numbers being used to hit 36.
 I constructed each training example for the fine-tuning job as follows:

 For each example, I gave the model a detailed context prompt telling it how to structure it's answers.
 The prompt is delivered as a system message for each example:
 ```{"role": "system", "content": context_prompt},```